sonisarm/Technical-validation-of-imputation/README.md

 * Script: ```1_PCA.R```
 * Output: Reprojected PCA

-In the results, high-coverage individuals are depicted as big squares and the low-coverage in small circles (in our data, some samples have 3 low-coverage sequences (triplicates) and other 1 (duplicates)).
+In the results, high-coverage individuals are depicted as big squares and the low-coverage in small circles.

 ### Section 2: Comparison of genotypes along the chromosome